content-services/content-sources-backend/mk/README.md

 - `mk/docker.mk`: Generic rules to build and push container images.
   It has an interesting set of variables that combined properly allow us a lot of customization and create new rules on them.
-- `mk/db.mk`: Rules to start/stop a postgres container database
-  and clean the data volume.
+- `mk/db.mk`: Rules to start and stop a postgres container database and clean the data volume.
 It adds some other rules to quickly invoke the migration and seed the database with random values.
 - `mk/plantuml.mk`: Invoke plantuml to generate diagrams in SVG